DoD-Platform-One/Alloy/docs/DEVELOPMENT_MAINTENANCE.md

     enabled: true
 ```

-- Validate Grafana Alloy pod logs are showing no errors.
+- Validate Alloy pod logs are showing no errors.

 > When in doubt with any testing or upgrade steps, reach out to the CODEOWNERS for assistance.